oVirt/ovirt-site/source/release/3.3.2/index.html.md

 ### BETA RELEASE

-oVirt 3.3.2 is still in beta.
-In order to install it you've to enable oVirt beta repository.
+oVirt 3.3.2 release candidate is available for testing.
+In order to install it you've to enable ovirt-updates-testing repository.

-If you're going to test oVirt 3.3.2 beta, please add yourself to [Testing/Ovirt 3.3.2 testing](Testing/Ovirt 3.3.2 testing).
+If you're going to test oVirt 3.3.2 release candidate, please add yourself to [Testing/Ovirt 3.3.2 testing](Testing/Ovirt 3.3.2 testing).

 ### Fedora / CentOS / RHEL